cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

     entropy by mouse moves and keyboard entries.
     This is the default, when calling it the first time, because it shows, that you need a random source in order to get good random data.
-  - 3-D visualisation of big sets of random numbers with the rendering engine from OpenQVis (http://openqvis.sourceforge.net/).
+  - 3-D visualization of big sets of random numbers with the rendering engine from OpenQVis (http://openqvis.sourceforge.net/).

 - Export and import RSA and DSA PSEs with the keys stored in there